Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 86:
 - By NHJ.

+ship 88:
+- By bugpesto.

 ship 92:
 - By RetroAdvance64.
 - The opposite side of Ship 22.
 This is part of a gimmick proposed by JustHyperCL.

 ship 93:
 - By RetroAdvance64.

+ship 94:
+- By JigglypuffGD.
+- This ship is a reference to the Clanker, the shark in Clankers Cavern in the first Banjo Kazooie game.

 ship 98:
 - By cyanflower.